opsani/servox/README.md

 From time to time, it may become necessary to connect to multiple instances of a given service -- we have seen this a few times with
 Prometheus in canary mode deployments where metrics are scattered across a few instances.
 In these cases, it can become necessary to explicitly alias a connector and utilize it under two or more configurations.
-In such cases, the `connectors` key becomes required in order to disambiguate aliases from configuation errors.
+In such cases, the `connectors` key becomes required in order to disambiguate aliases from configuration errors.
 In such cases, the `connectors` key can be configured as a dictionary where the key identifies the alias and the value identifies the connector:

 ```yaml